SchildCode/VBA-Cleaner/README.md

 * The code requires that you first set Excel `Options` → `Trust Center` → `Trust Center Settings…` → `Macro Settings` → check `Trust access to the VBA project object model`.
 The macros check this automatically, and inform you when necessary.
 * Unlock any password-protected project before running.
-* Document module code is inserted with `AddFromString` after stripping header/attribute lines to avoid “`VERSION 1.0 CLASS …`” showing in the editor.
 * This repositry is provided without warranty of any kind.
 To be sure, take backups.

 ---